evanstewart23/ICCA_Data/README.md

 * Region of Competition as classified by V.V.
 * Competition Level - Quarterfinal, Semifinal, or Final
 * compcode - a numerical designator to distinguish multiple quarterfinals within regions.
 Regional Semifinals and Finals receive a compcode of 1.
-* Group Name as reported by V.V. data cleaning for v0.5 standardized spelling for groups across years.
-R's str to upper command further standardizes these names with uniform uppercase.
+* Group Name as reported by V.V.
+A process of data cleaning implemented standardized spelling for groups across years.
-* University as reported by V.V., again standardized in v0.5 cleaning
+* University as reported by V.V., again standardized in data cleaning
-* Score
+* Score - numeric score for each placing group reported by V.V.
 * Place - a numerical designator for rank in each competition.
 Score reflects place in most cases, but the rank designator preserves changes in rank due to scoring penalties such as going over time.
 * Award - a count of the number of special awards given to placing group  in each competition (e.g. best choreography, outstanding soloist).
-* Gender - an indicator of the stated gender composition of each group (all male, all female, coed), validated by group descriptions obtained via Google.
+* Gender - an indicator of the stated gender composition of each group (all men, all women, coed), validated by group descriptions obtained via Google.